Can Dumping Iron Into The Sea Fight Climate Change?

-Environment officials in Canada are investigating what some have called a rogue climate change experiment.
-Over the summer, a native village on the coast of British Columbia dumped more than 100 tons of iron sulphate into the ocean.
+Environmental officials in Canada are investigating what some have called a "rogue climate change experiment."
+Over the summer, a native village on the coast of British Columbia dumped more than 100 tons of iron sulfate into the ocean.
 The idea was to cause a bloom of plankton, which would then capture greenhouse gases.
-That's the theory, anyway.
-NPR's Martin Kaste reports on the more complicated reality.

-DISNEY: When we added iron into the ocean, there was an almost immediate observable impact on marine life, such as whales and other sea mammals, seabirds, pelagic fish, and this could all be observed immediately from the research vessel.
+"This project was not entered into lightly," said the company's president, John Disney, at a Vancouver news conference.
+"When we added iron into the ocean, there was an almost immediate observable impact on marine life, such as whales and other sea mammals, sea birds, pelagic fish.
+And this could all be observed immediately from the research vessel."

-DISNEY: At the end of the day, if you sequester one ton of carbon out of the atmosphere and your methodology is sound, and you get that certified and documented, then you have a saleable product.
+"At the end of the day, if you sequester 1 ton of carbon out of the atmosphere and your methodology is sound, and you get that certified and documented, then you have a salable product," Disney said.

-EDWARD PARSON: There's no system in operation at present that would have granted carbon credits for this project.
+"There's no system in operation at present that would have granted carbon credits for this project," Parson says.

-KASTE: Carbon credit markets, like the one in Europe, let companies pay for others to offset their pollution.
-But this technique, called ocean iron fertilization, simply isn't recognized by those markets, and the credits aren't really worth anything.
+Carbon credit markets like the one in Europe let companies pay for others to offset their pollution.
+But this technique, called "ocean iron fertilization," simply isn't recognized by those markets, and the credits aren't really worth anything.

-ANDREW MCDONNELL: Not all of the effects of ocean iron fertilization are desirable.
+"Not all of the effects of ocean iron fertilization are desirable.
 For example, in addition to possibly reducing oxygen concentration, it also acidifies the ocean," says Andrew McDonnell, who specializes in chemical oceanography at the University of Alaska, Fairbanks.

-PARSON: It raises the risk of a kind of a sudden backlash.
+"It raises the risk of a sudden backlash," Parson says.

-PARSON: A legal response that says, oh, my God, this cowboy is messing with the environment here and who knows what could happen and we have to stop this right now that puts in place a prohibition - certainly a prohibition that extends to research — would do more harm than good.
+"A legal response that says, 'Oh, my god, this cowboy is messing with the environment here, and who knows what could happen, and we have to stop this right now' — that puts in place a prohibition, certainly a prohibition that extends to research — would do more harm than good," Parson says.